In the ongoing discussion What do you think of Dynamic Views?, we see some dissenting opinions.

 I chose to show my test blog - Musings, using the Magazine view, as the default.
 If some people choose to continue to read the content using Magazine, that's OK.
 If others decide that Timeslide is more their preference, that's fine too.
 The people using Timeslide to view the blog are still reading the blog - and maybe some people using Timeslide are people who might not choose to stay, if Magazine is the only choice.

 You can't display this blog, using a dynamic template, any more.
 You may wish to evaluate dynamic views, for your blog, very carefully.

 Personally, I'll let my readers decide.
 Their computers, their decision.
+But, it's your blog - and in the end, it's your choice.